Congregational News & Events – Week of August 12, 2018

 Summer Worship Schedule

-Worship times in the summer remain the same as the rest of the year.
-The Bible Discussion Group at 9:15am continues through the summer.
+Due to popular demand worship times in the summer will remain the same as the rest of the year.
+The Bible Discussion Group at 9:15am will continue through the summer but The Choir and Thrive! will take a break.

 Sunday, September 9, 2018